 7) Be Selective With Your Bets

-Not all bets are worth your money, so it’s imperative that you take your time and do proper research in an effort to find markets that provide an edge.
+Not all bets are worth your money, so you must take your time and do proper research to find markets that provide an edge.

 Instead of just focusing on featured events and the main markets, do a little digging around to see if the sportsbook has mispriced any props or markets in lower-level competitions.